Meriem453/Meriem453/README.md

 - 📱 I am interested in developing android mobile applications using Kotlin/Java.
 - 💻 I am currently learning UI/UX , FireBase , SQLite.
 - 📧 How to reach me:<a href="m_zemane@estin.dz"> m_zemane@estin.dz</a>
-- 😜Fun fact : fun facts are not funny.
+- 😜Fun fact : designing is harder than coding for me.
 <!---- :stuck_out_tongue_winking_eye: Fun fact: Fun facts are not funny--->